cstefc/focus_track_ui/README.md

 - **Events** – Add and manage events related to goals and projects.
 - **Dashboard** – Add a dashboard showing statistics

-> ⚠️ Note: These features are under development and will be gradually implemented.

 ## Usage / Examples

 ### Running the Application